 How does interest rate risk affect bond prices in South Africa?

-Can duration help manage risk in a fixed income portfolio?
+Can duration be used to manage risk in a fixed income portfolio?